Neuropsychological evaluations are now available on Saturdays!

 - Attendance at IEP Meetings

 NESCA offers therapy for children, adolescents and young adults who are struggling with internalizing disorders, such as anxiety and depression, as well as externalizing disorders, such as behavioral challenges and Attention-Deficit/Hyperactivity Disorder.
 We also offer specialized therapeutic services for students and young adults who are diagnosed with Autism Spectrum Disorders to help gain skills for emotion regulation, communication, self-help and executive functioning.
-Therapists provide short-term cognitive behavioral therapy (CBT), longer-term counseling, Affinity model therapy and parent training to improve the social-emotional functioning of select individuals, as identified through the intake process.
+Therapists provide short-term cognitive behavioral therapy (CBT), longer-term counseling, and parent training to improve the social-emotional functioning of select individuals, as identified through the intake process.
 Children and adolescents with more complex psychiatric issues will typically need more specialized psychotherapeutic intervention than is offered at NESCA.
 We will be happy to provide referrals outside of NESCA as needed.

 - Cognitive Behavioral Therapy (CBT)

-- Parent coaching and guidance
+- Individual Parent Guidance and Coaching

 ”(This) is one of the best, most well-written neuropsych reports I have ever read.
 It is very accessible not just to other professionals, but to parents and teachers as well.
 I think you captured (the child) perfectly, and beautifully.
 And I'm glad you could validate how much progress he's made, while still advocating for the continued supports he needs.
 Thank you so much!Speech-Language Pathologist, Needham, MA